 Walstead United Kingdom Limited is a socially responsible business headquartered in the UK.
 Walstead UK published its initial Modern Slavery Statement in 2017 as required under the Modern Slavery Act of 2015.
 This document provided a brief overview of Walstead UK and the steps we took to manage the risks associated with modern slavery in the supply chain.
-The 2021 statement will show what we have learned and expand upon Walstead UK’s aims for enabling continued transparency and vigilance in our employment and procurement practices.
+The 2023 statement will show what we have learned and expanded on Walstead UK’s aims for enabling continued transparency and vigilance in our employment and procurement practices.

 Walstead UK Entities

 - Walstead UK – Parent Company (registered company number: 06750402)